engineer-work/Join-Company/README.md

 ### “A species that destroys itself may also create its own destroyer.”

-> [1], [2] Now AI and Humanoid Robots helping humans, Who know $\rightarrow$ in future AI and Humanoid robot can kill human species.
+> [1], [2] Now AI and Humanoid Robots helping humans, Who know - in future AI and Humanoid robot can kill human species.
 Since, Now Same Human species are kill themself for money factor, lust of opposite sex, food, shelter, water, religion, caste, groups, politics, fame on each industrial, Growth related for individual or company.
 Many girls and boys acting like loving opposite sex for money and survival, they not true love.

 ### “Institutions teach survival, not selflessness.”